bntnam/bntn-weather-forecast/README.md

 - Weather Forecast is an applcation to let user search for weather information based on the city name.
 - Website: https://bntn-weather-forecast.herokuapp.com (since I'm using the free server host Heroku, please expect the slow loading at the first time).
-- This application is designed to server responsive layouts.
+- This application is designed to serve responsive layouts.

 <img src="https://bntnam.github.io/img/portfolio/weather-forecast-desktop.png" width="400" alt="desktop" />
 <br />